 The UW Tacoma has partnered with Tacoma Community College to offer a Dual Enrollment program.
 Students can attend both schools at once, and it’s easy to gain access to a wide variety of degree and certificate programs.
 On campuses just six miles apart, students will benefit from coordinated advising to help them make the best choices to meet their educational goals.
 Students enjoy a seamless transition between lower- and upper-division course work on the path to earning their bachelor’s degrees.

 Tacoma Community College students

-The dual enrollment program allows eligible Tacoma Community College students to take up to 25 credits at the UW Tacoma before submitting a complete UW Tacoma application.
-To be eligible, you must first complete 15 transferable, college-level credits at TCC with a 2.75 GPA or higher and complete a college-level English composition course with a grade of 2.0 or higher.
+The dual enrollment program allows eligible Tacoma Community College students to take up to 25 credits at the UW Tacoma before submitting a complete UW Tacoma transfer application.

 Current UW Tacoma students